fiveorbs/wire/docs/call-attribute.md

 The Call Attribute
 ==================

-Occasionally, especially if a dependency is optional, there are more steps necessary to initialize an object than the constructor invocation.
-When this is the case you can annotate a class with the `Call` attribute to define which method has to be called after the object is instantiated via the constructor.
+Occasionally, especially when a dependency is optional, there may be additional steps required to initialize an object beyond simply invoking the constructor.
+When you encounter this situation, you can use the `Call` attribute to annotate a class and specify which method should be called after the object is created using the constructor.

 ## Without annotation